Was a Loved One Wrongfully Killed Due to Police Negligence

 Wrongful Death by Police: A State or Federal Matter?

 Whether wrongful death by police is a state or federal matter is really up to the individuals filing the suit.
-Plaintiffs may choose to either seek a state compensation claim or a federal claim depending on the circumstances of the case.
+Plaintiffs may choose to either seek a state compensation claim or a federal claim.
+This depends on the circumstances of the case.
 If the plaintiffs, for example, want to seek a claim against an officer they feel acted either maliciously or negligently, they can file a suit in state court.
 If, however, they want to argue that the officer in question violated the civil rights of the loved one killed, they can file a federal claim.

 A federal claim against a police officer must prove that the officer subjected the victim to “the deprivation of any rights, privileges, or immunities secured by the Constitution and laws,” as detailed under federal law.
 The burden of proof for federal claims, it should be noted, is higher than state claims.
 For state wrongful death claims, the burden of proof threshold relies on “the preponderance of the evidence.”
-For federal claims, however, there must be “clear and convincing” evidence that the officer violated the civil rights of the victim.
+For federal claims, however, there must be “clear and convincing” evidence.
+The evidence that the officer violated the civil rights of the victim.

 Contact an Experienced New Jersey Wrongful Death Attorney

-If a loved one was the victim of excessive police force or police brutality – you need an experienced and knowledgeable attorney on your side.
+If a loved one was the victim of excessive police force or police brutality or police negligence – you need an experienced and knowledgeable attorney on your side.
 Rossetti & DeVoto, PC is willing to assist you through the process of getting you justice and in compensating you fully for your loss.
 Our New Jersey personal injury attorneys will relentlessly fight for your rights, and make sure you always come out on top.
 Call us today at (844) 263-6260 for a free, no-obligation consultation.